elman23/elman23.github.io/UnderTheWire/groot.md

 g
 ```

-`groot3:hiding`
+Thus: `groot3:hiding`.

 ## Groot 3 -> 4

-The password for groot4 is the number of times the word “beetle” is listed in the file on the desktop.
+The password for `groot4` is the number of times the word `"beetle"` is listed in the file on the desktop.

 ---

-[Here](https://stackoverflow.com/questions/29889495/count-specific-string-in-text-file-using-powershell) we find (where the word is `/export` and the file is `YourFile.txt`):
+[Here](https://stackoverflow.com/questions/29889495/count-specific-string-in-text-file-using-powershell) we find a useful hint (where the word is `/export` and the file is `YourFile.txt`):

 ```
 $FileContent = Get-Content "YourFile.txt"